-Patricia Hilliard Robertson, the daughter of Ilse Hilliard and the late Harold Hilliard of Homer City, was born on March 12, 1963 in Indiana, Pennsylvania.
+Patricia Hilliard Robertson, the daughter of Harold and Ilse Hilliard of Homer City, was born on March 12, 1963, in Indiana, Pennsylvania.
 She graduated in 1980 from Homer-Center High School.
-She completed her undergraduate studies at Indiana
+In 1985, she completed her undergraduate studies at Indiana

 medicine further, she was one of only two selected for a two-year fellowship in Space Medicine at the University of Texas Medical Branch and NASA’s Lyndon B. Johnson Space Center in Houston, which she completed in 1997.
 She joined NASA’s Flight Medicine

-Dr. Robertson was a member of the Astronaut class of 1998 and was assigned as a Crew Support Astronaut for the Expedition Two crew presently on board the International Space Station.
+Robertson was a member of the astronaut class of 1998 and was assigned as a crew support astronaut for the Expedition Two crew presently on board the International Space Station.
 In that role, she served as an interface between the Mission Control Center

-Prior to completion of her fellowship in Space Medicine, Dr. Robertson had been part of a group practice in Erie, Pennsylvania, and also a member of the staff of St. Vincent Hospital, where she served as the clinical coordinator for medical student training.
+Prior to completion of her fellowship in space medicine, Robertson had been part of a group practice in Erie, Pennsylvania, and also a member of the staff of St. Vincent Hospital, where she served as the clinical coordinator for medical student training.

-Dr. Robertson later served as a faculty member at UTMB and also provided health care for astronauts and their families at Johnson Space Center before her selection by NASA in June of 1998.
+Robertson later served as a faculty member at UTMB and also provided health care for astronauts and their families at Johnson Space Center before her selection by NASA in June of 1998.
 After being selected by NASA, she participated in Astronaut

-Dr. Robertson’s completion of the astronaut candidate program qualified her as a regular member of the astronaut corps and made her eligible for a choice of various flight assignments.
-As a Mission Specialist candidate, she learned a number of responsibilities
+Robertson’s completion of the astronaut candidate program qualified her as a regular member of the astronaut corps and made her eligible for a choice of various flight assignments.
+As a mission specialist candidate, she learned a number of responsibilities

 Dr. Robertson died tragically on May 24, 2001, from injuries sustained in the crash of a private plane at Wolfe Air Park in Manvel, Texas.
 The Patricia Hilliard Robertson Center for Aviation Medicine at the Indiana Regional Medical Center was named in her